lkoepsel/AVR_C/README.md

 #### Reviewing to determine how to use due to its interrupts
 * [Peter Fleury AVR Software](http://www.peterfleury.epizy.com/avr-software.html) Works, not integrated into avr-gcc library, so not native.
 It uses interrupts and buffering so it is fast and non-blocking.

+## Multitasking
+There are four multitasking examples in the *examples* folder.
+Only one of them will be incorporated into the Library.
+The goal of each example is to explore the possible approaches for multitasking.
+* **multifunction** Based on *oneline*, this version which will ultimately be integrated into the AVR_C Library.
+I will continue to evolve *multifunction* as I have several specific projects which require a particular version of multitasking.
+* **oneline** [A Multitasking Kernal in One Line of code](https://www.embedded.com/a-multitasking-kernel-in-one-line-of-code-almost/) The simplest example of round robin multitasking.
+Only recommended as an simple illustration as to how to multitask using pointers to functions.
+Highest speed, smallest footprint 466 bytes, minimal scheduling.
+* **RR_Scheduler** [AVR Scheduler](https://sites.google.com/site/avrtutorials2/scheduler) This code is very good for understanding the intricacies of multitasking such as scheduling, prioritization and dispatch, I don't see the need for this capabilities at this time.
+958 bytes, structured scheduling and solid approach to scheduling.
+* **RIOS** [Preemptive Multitasking for the AVR](http://www.cs.ucr.edu/~vahid/rios/rios_avr.htm) My issue with RIOS is that it asks the ISR to be the scheduler, which seems like a lot of code for the ISR to perform.
+1368 bytes, uses ISR as the scheduler, and as more options as to scheduling using time slices.

 ## Sources
 I also write about C, MicroPython and Forth programming on microcontrollers at [Wellys](https://wellys.com).